Prayer is at the centre of Christian life. Speaking, listening

 - The needs of the community, especially the marginalized

 - The health of the community and of individuals

-- Those who work in our public institutions of education, health, and
+- All who work in institutions of education, health, and public service

-- Those who are dying, the repose of the souls who have died, and for
+- The dying, the repose of the souls who have died, and for all who mourn.

 prayers need not be elaborate or eloquent.
 God knows your need before